- (484) 469-8663

 What can I expect from my treatment?

 This massage is designed to show you what your body is doing, holding patterns, and take home exercises that will prolong the treatment.
-You can expect some myofascial release, trigger point therapy, stretches on the table, and assessment tests depending on what your body needs.
+We dive into how to not only loosen up your connective tissue so you can move better but we also give you exercises!
+Treating frozen shoulder since 2014 with fantastic results you will find out basics video at the bottom of this page.
+This will help you get started but we highly recommend coming in and going through our Wellness Program.
+You can expect some myofascial release, trigger point therapy, exercises, stretches on the table, and assessment tests depending on what your body needs.
 Frozen shoulder has become a common work place challenge that when taken care of will leave you feeling like you can tackle any work day.
 I will go over everything I am doing so you understand your custom treatment plan.
 Treatments can vary from person to person but strength training is recommended for a rounded treatment plan.

 The benefits vary from person to person since no treatment is the same for everyone.
 People often report less headaches, decrease in stress, more energy, life without constant discomfort or pain, and overall a feeling of wellbeing.
 Frozen Shoulder massage is great for painters, educators, graphic arts designers, coders, those that work in an office, restaurant, and anyone that uses their upper body for long hours.